igorwaw/web-random/content/gpfs.md

 - you should probably configure a private network,
 - if you need port forwarding (eg. for SSH access), you need to use a different port for each VM.

 I configured one client and three servers, sr1, sr2 and sr3.
 Servers both have extra hard drives in addition to the standard system drive.
 All machines have 2GB of RAM and 2 vCPUs (except the first server which needs more power), all connect to the same private network.
 All use the same operating system.
-Spectrum Scale supports several versions of RHEL, Ubuntu and SLES, it should work with other distributions, but no guarantees, and you'll be forced to use manual installation.
+Spectrum Scale supports several versions of RHEL, Ubuntu and SLES, it should work with other distributions, but no guarantees, and you'd be forced to use manual installation.

 Here is my Vagrantfile.
 It's not the initial version, that's where I arrived after some experiments.